balderdashy/sails-docs/reference/anatomy/masterList.md

 # services
 ## myApp/api/services
 ### Purpose
 This folder contains your services.
-'Services' are similar to controller actions but are typically used for things like
+'Services' are similar to controller actions but are typically used for things that don't nessecarily have to happen between the time when the user sends a request and when the server sends back a response.
+Any logic that doesn't rely on .req() and .res() can be turned into a service if for no other reason than to keep your controllers clean and managable.

-For any logic that doesnt rely on req and res
+Hypothetically, one could create a service for

--
+- Sending emails
--
+- Automating tweets to celebrities
--
+- Retreiving data from a third party API then pushing that data to your client WHEN IT'S READY (over websockets)

 Each service is specified as its own .js file within this folder.
-They can be called inside of a controller action by using EEEEPPPP!!!
+They can be called inside of a controller action by using Services.<serviceName>.<functionName>() .

 ### More Info